matthewscharles/instrument-maker/README.md

 - [More general definition](https://www.youtube.com/watch?v=L1-zCdrx8Lk)
 - [What this means in Pure Data and similar dataflow situations](https://guitarextended.wordpress.com/2012/01/12/tip-use-abstractions-and-sub-patches/)

 I tend to use these words interchangeably..and it's a nice way to explain the more general situation once the idea "clicks".

-We're not coding objects in C here, and it's nice that each of the boxes can be opened up, modified, and used to learn.
+For more experienced Pure Data users: we're not coding objects in C here, I'm trying to keep it as Vanilla as possible (although that means a lot of rewriting, as below), and it's nice that each of the boxes can be opened up, modified, and used to learn.

 ### Are there other projects like this?